rabix/rabix/README.md

 Rabix requires Python 2.7 or 3.x to run.

-There are several external dependencies for Rabix.
+There are several external dependencies for rabix.
 The first one is [Docker](https://docs.docker.com/installation/#installation) for running command line bioinformatics tools.
 Second one is a JavaScript interpreter: